kierancyh/4-Bit-Microcontroller/README.md

 ## Testbech
 This project includes a testbench to verify the Multiplication process:
-**tb_Integrated_Top_Module** – Provides input stimuli, generates clock/reset signals, and observes internal signals such as the accumulator, ALU output, and control signals.
+**tb_Integrated_Top_Module** – Provides input stimuli, generates clock/reset signals, and observes internal signals such as the accumulator, ALU output, and control signals

 **Simulation Waveform**
 Below is the behavioral simulation output of Shift-and-Add Multiplication of two 4-bit Unsigned Integers: 10 × 10 = 100